shudnal/Waystones/README.md

 ## Fast travelling
 After choosing a direction and pressing Use hotkey fast travelling will be started.

 The moment you initiate fast travelling nearby monsters will be agitated by the sound and light emitted by you.
-Any damage taken while channeling will break the effect and set a short cooldown.
+Any damage taken while channeling will add 1 second to teleporting process.

-To break channeling manually press Block button.
+To break channeling manually you can press Block button.

 ## Restrictions
 There are several restrictions on fast travel and search mode usage.